Need to find a lawyer in Brisbane? Here are five trusted steps to making the right decision for you and your case.

 All of our Brisbane lawyers at Guest have been carefully selected because of their expertise, dedication and reputation within criminal law.
 You can read more about their credentials and backgrounds of our team members here.
 We provide assistance for a range of criminal matters.

 Guest Lawyers act for all persons charged with criminal offences who are required to appear before the Magistrates and Supreme Court.
 We also conduct appeals in the Court of Appeal and High Court.
 In addition to representing people all over Queensland, we often travel to other states and territories.
 Our lawyers are admitted to practice all over Australia.
-For a free initial consultation (including in prisons), please get in touch with us either via email or by calling (07) 3211 3007.
+For an initial consultation (including in prisons), please get in touch with us either via email or by calling (07) 3211 3007.